CodeKommissar/The-WebDev-Blog/content/html/text.md

       </body>
     </html>

 Done?
-If you displayed your info in your browser, keep reading.
+If you have your info displayed on your browser, keep reading.
 If not, you already know what to do (save the file in your editor and refresh your browser).

 ### HTML Tags and Spacing